rmbartolome/husala-gateways/Readme.md

-# Spring Boot, JPA, Hibernate Rest API Example for husala
+# Spring Boot, JPA, Hibernate Rest API Example for Musala

 Build Restful CRUD API for a simple crud gateways application using Spring Boot, JPA and Hibernate.